Projects

 Martin Fondse Voice Orchestra

-The women’s group Vox Sturnus adds a powerful new dimension to the orchestra’s music through the use of text.
-With contemplative and sharp commentary, and poetry from writers like Shakespeare (e.g., “My crown is in my heart, not on my head, Not decked with diamonds and Indian stones” from Henry the Sixth), they perform like the chorus in a Greek tragedy.
+Vox Sturnus is contemplative and offers a venomous commentary, incorporating poetry by composers such as Shakespeare (“My crown is in my heart, not on my head, not decked with diamonds and Indian stones” from Henry VI), like the chorus from a Greek tragedy.

-The ensemble’s flexibility—nearly every singer also plays an instrument, and all musicians are multi-instrumental—creates an endless palette of colors and sounds.
+The flexibility of this ensemble—almost every singer also plays an instrument, while others are multi-instrumental—creates an endless variety of colors and sounds.
+Martin is composing new pieces for Diamonds, following the Bimhuis Composition Commission in 2022.

 Martin Fondse – piano, Fender Rhodes, vibrandoneon